C++ Developer Information

 As an example, the

-fields_chunk variables are where the field is actually stored.
+fields_chunk variables store the actual field information.
 Every parallel process has a nearly-identical fields variable with a nearly-identical list of chunks.
-Chunks on one process which have been assigned to another process do not store their fields arrays, and are just placeholders.
+Chunks on one process which have been assigned to another process do not store their fields arrays; they are just placeholders.

 If a given material or field is not present in a given chunk, it need not be stored.
 For this reason, the PML boundary regions are separated into their own chunks, even on one processor, in order that the extra data for PML need not be stored for the whole grid.